webplatform/docs/css/properties/box-shadow/index.md

 |LiveURL=http://dabblet.com/gist/4739547
 }}{{Single Example
 |Language=CSS
-|Description=An example of how a positive spread distance length value affects the drop shadow
+|Description=An example of how a positive spread distance length value affects the drop shadow.
+If a spread distance is defined, the shadow is expanded outward or contracted inward.
 |Code=article {
 /* box-shadow: left-offset top-offset blur spread color; */
    box-shadow: 0 0 5px 10px rgba(0, 0, 0, 0.5);